-- These materials will be provided in a format appropriate to the user, subject to user needs and preferences, availability of materials, and within appropriate financial limits. - GPPL will cooperate with national, provincial and local community agencies in this effort. - Library materials may be delivered to those print-disabled users who qualify for this service, as per GPPL's policy 9.4 Home Service for Those Physically Unable to Pick Up Library Materials.
+- These materials will be provided in a format appropriate to the user, subject to user needs and preferences, availability of materials, and within appropriate financial limits. - GPPL will cooperate with national, provincial and local community agencies in this effort. - Library materials may be delivered to eligible print-disabled users, as per GPPL's policy 9.4 Home Service for Those Physically Unable to Pick Up Library Materials.

-Created: 1991 Reviewed: Nov 2021 Revised: Nov 2021 Next Review: Nov 2023
+Created: 1991 Reviewed: Nov 2023 Revised: Nov 2023 Next Review: Nov 2025